-A candidate whose circumstances do not permit enrolment in a standard residency programme may submit an alternative programme to the College, in conjunction with his/her supervisor, outlining the resources available to them, for advanced study and experience.
-The alternative programme must be approved by the College before the candidate embarks, otherwise completed training time may not be acknowledged.
+1. Definition: A veterinarian whose circumstances do not permit enrolment in a standard residency programme may submit an alternative programme to the College, in conjunction with his/her supervisor, outlining the resources available to them, for advanced study and experience.
+The alternative programme is not approved for anyone other than the Resident in question.
+The alternative programme must be approved by the College before the Resident embarks on it, and the total length of this programme cannot be shorter than the standard residency programme.
+The precise form of each individual programme is at the discretion of the Education Committee.
+The total time of an alternative programme must spend the equivalent of at least 60% of 3 years working in the practice of his/her speciality, under direct supervision of a Diplomate of the College.